Choosing a Family, Friend, or Neighbor Caregiver

 LICENSE-EXEMPT & LICENSED CARE - WHAT'S THE DIFFERENCE?

-SAFE CHILD CARE CHECKLIST FOR LICENSE-EXEMPT PROVIDERS
+Talk about Safety: SAFE CHILD CARE CHECKLIST

 WHEN IS A CHILD CARE PROVIDER REQUIRED TO HAVE A LICENSE?